AkashHDubey/BearMaps/Images/README.md

-Some screenshots of the finished products.
+Some screenshots of the finished products (only the first two parts).